Neil Blumenthal became famous in business by making a lot of people ask an embarrassingly basic question: why are glasses so expensive?

 Neil Blumenthal still matters because he stands near the center of a business generation that tried to join product design, mission language, and price transparency into one package.

 Some of that generation aged badly.
 Some of it proved shallow.
 Warby Parker lasted.
-That is one reason Blumenthal remains worth writing about.
+That is one reason Blumenthal remains relevant.
 He arrived early to a trend and helped define what a credible version of the trend looked like in practice.